enjaku4/veri/README.md

 ## Controller Integration

-### Basic Setup
+### Setup

-Include the authentication module and configure protection:
+Include the authentication module in your controllers and configure protection:

 ```rb
 class ApplicationController < ActionController::Base